 ossfs is subject to errors and disconnections when run on earlier versions of Linux kernel.
 OSS provides installation packages for earlier versions of Linux-based operating systems.
 However, we recommend that you upgrade your operating system to the preceding versions to ensure the stable operation of ossfs.

 The preceding table provides the download URLs of ossfs installation packages for common operating systems.
 If your operating system is not included in the table, install ossfs by compiling the source code.
 For more information about the source code, visit GitHub ossfs.

 - Download the installation package.
 For example, run the following command to download the ossfs installation package for CentOS 7.0 (x64):

 - Install ossfs.

-For example, you can run the following command to install ossfs in Ubuntu 16.04 (x64):
+For example, run the following command to install ossfs in Ubuntu 16.04 (x64):

 sudo apt-get update sudo apt-get install gdebi-core sudo gdebi ossfs_1.80.6_ubuntu16.04_amd64.deb

-For example, you can run the following command to install ossfs in CentOS 7.0 (x64):
+For example, run the following command to install ossfs in CentOS 7.0 (x64):

 sudo yum install ossfs_1.80.6_centos7.0_x86_64.rpm

-If your client uses Yellowdog Updater, Modified (YUM) to install the RPM package, dependencies may fail to be downloaded when the client node network environment is not suitable.
+If your client uses Yellowdog Updater, Modified (YUM) to install the Red-hat Package Manager (RPM) package, dependencies may fail to be downloaded when the client node network environment is not suitable.
 To resolve this issue, you can use YUM to download the dependencies over the normal network to a node that runs the same operating system version, and then copy the dependencies to the required node.
-For example, if ossfs requires fuse 2.8.4 or later to run, you can run the following command to download the latest version of fuse from the yum source to your local device:
+For example, ossfs runs based on fuse 2.8.4 or later.
+You can run the following command to download the latest version of fuse from the Yum source to your local device:

 sudo yum install --downloadonly --downloaddir=./ fuseNotice To download other dependencies, replace fuse with the name of the required package.